 In the second of our five-part series profiling the developers who have helped put the UK on the videogame map, David Crookes interviews adventure game stalwart Charles Cecil.

 On Sunday I had a lie in.
 With my newspaper and cup of tea in bed it had all the hallmarks of an enjoyable, lazy Sunday morning.
 Except it wasn’t.
 Because instead of reading about the Egyptian situation and the latest film reviews, I should have been lined up to start a half marathon race.

 Dan Hodges.
 Wrong on AV.
 Right about the Big Society.
 His post at Labour Uncut is excellent:

 The prime minister announced, with a flourish, his ‘big idea’.
 ‘Our purse is empty.
 But do not worry.
 The voluntary sector will shoulder the burden.’
 The volunteers looked up with a start.
 ‘But we can’t.
 You’ve taken all our [...]

-Today’s graphic from the i paper
+Today’s graphic from i

 Latest from Independent journalists on Twitter